Water Spinach vs Air Potato

 Water Spinach

-Water spinach, also known as Ipomoea aquatica, is a leafy green vegetable commonly used in Asian cuisine.
-It is rich in vitamins A and C, and is known for its high water content and low calorie count.
+Water spinach, also known as Ipomoea aquatica, is a leafy green vegetable commonly found in Southeast Asian cuisine.
+It is rich in vitamins and minerals, making it a nutritious addition to various dishes.

 Air Potato